sdsu-its/book-i-clicker-quickstart/README.md

 Setting Up Your Gradebook

-i&gt;clicker integrates with Blackboard, which makes it easy to download your roster and upload grades.
+i>clicker integrates with Blackboard, which makes it easy to download your roster and upload grades.

 Click on “Select Course” to start the connection process.

-In order to integrate with Blackboard, you will need to make your course available and configure i&gt;clicker to talk with your Blackboard Course.
+In order to integrate with Blackboard, you will need to make your course available and configure i>clicker to talk with your Blackboard Course.

 In your Blackboard course, go to the Course Tools in the Control Panel.
-Click on “i&gt;clicker Instructor Tools”.
+Click on “i>clicker Instructor Tools”.

 You will need to obtain an SSO key, which is listed under “SSO Security Key” once you access the Instructor Tools for

-i&gt;clicker.
+i>clicker.

-Copy your SSO Key, you will need it when you try to login inside the i&gt;clicker app.
+Copy your SSO Key, you will need it when you try to login inside the i>clicker app.

-Back in the i&gt;clicker app, go to the “Gradebook” tab and click on the “Select Course” button.
+Back in the i>clicker app, go to the “Gradebook” tab and click on the “Select Course” button.
 A login window will appear, use your Blackboard Username (your RedID) and paste in your SSO key that you got from Blackboard.

 ![](image/BB_Connect.png)![](image/i_clicker_Tools.png)![](image/LMS_Login.png)![](image/Course_Tools_Exploded.png)